a Special Anniversary Rate for tct 2018!

 The subletting, assigning, or apportioning of the whole or any part of the rented space by any exhibitor is prohibited.
 Contracted exhibitors may not permit any other party to exhibit in its space any goods other than those manufactured or distributed by the contracting exhibitor or permit the solicitation of business by others within the exhibitor’s booth.
 Companies may promote multiple company divisions.
 However, a company may only promote one division for every 100 square feet of booth space.

 The TCT Attendee list will be provided to exhibitors as part of their booth package approximately one month prior and one-month post-TCT so companies can promote their presence at the meeting.
 The list contains mailing addresses only.
 All marketing pieces must be submitted to and approved by CRF prior to mailing.
-For more information, please contact Cassandra Stewart at 646-434-4387 or email@example.com.
+For more information, please contact Fernanda Swan at 646-434-4338 or firstname.lastname@example.org.

 Tipping is not permitted under any circumstance, and any requests for additional compensation should be reported to Meeting Management immediately.